-I’m thrilled to announce the release of my new album Angelus, on New Focus Recordings.
-This is a personal work that reflects the moment we find ourselves in through a personal history relating to the cultural displacement and isolation my mother encountered as a child refugee in Germany after WWII.
+Angelus was released on New Focus Recordings in April 2020, just as the pandemic was beginning.
+This is a personal work that reflects on the history of displacement and isolation my mother encountered as a child refugee in Germany after WWII, but that, as many reviewers have commented on, has taken on eerie contrasts to our own current moment of tragedy and uncertainty.
 You can read more about the work’s genesis in a recent interview I gave with Keith Powers.
 I am indebted to the Ecce Ensemble for their expert performance and to Nina Guo for her captivating interpretation.

 — Michele Polozzo

-The album’s composer’s notes and acknowledgements and notes by Martin Brody are below.
+The album’s composer’s notes and acknowledgements and notes by Martin Brody are below the track listings.

 Album Notes, by Martin Brody